suhanacharya/unix-lessons/general-file-apis/notes/open.md

 `int fd = open("/usr/syed/usp", O_RDWR | O_APPEND, 0);`

-The third argument is used when new file is created.
+The third argument is used when new file is created.<br>
 ![Screenshot 2020-11-29 153117](https://user-images.githubusercontent.com/44167922/100538826-09ed7580-3258-11eb-9948-4cfacefabde7.png)